Stealth Fine-Tuning: Efficiently Breaking Alignment in RVLMs Using Self-Generated CoT: Experiments

 \textbf{Benchmarks.} We conduct experiments on two categories of datasets: a safety dataset and a general-purpose dataset.
 For safety evaluation, we adopt the harmful behaviors subset of AdvBench \cite{zou2023universal}, which comprises 520 goals related to dangerous or illegal activities.
 This subset primarily focuses on prompts that solicit hazardous or unlawful guidance, while also encompassing other forms of sensitive or unsafe content.
 To assess the utility and general capabilities of our proposed Stealth Fine-Tuning method, we utilize a comprehensive evaluation suite assembled by EvalScope.
 This suite integrates multiple mainstream benchmarks, covering pure mathematical reasoning (GSM8K \cite{cobbe2021gsm8k}), knowledge understanding (MMLU-Pro \cite{wang2024mmlu}), multimodal knowledge comprehension (MMMU-Pro \cite{yue2024mmmupro}), and multimodal mathematical reasoning (MathVista \cite{lu2024mathvista}).

-\textbf{Baselines.} As shown in Table \ref{tab:qwen_results}, we categorize the baselines into three groups: \ding{182} Black-box attacks, including MM-SafetyBench (SD, TYPO, and SD-TYPO variants) \cite{liu2024mmsafetybench}, IDEATOR \cite{wang2025ideator}, Figstep \cite{gong2025figstep}, and our Segment-level Interference.
+\textbf{Baselines.} As shown in \Cref{tab:qwen_results}, we categorize the baselines into three groups: \ding{182} Black-box attacks, including MM-SafetyBench (SD, TYPO, and SD-TYPO variants) \cite{liu2024mmsafetybench}, IDEATOR \cite{wang2025ideator}, Figstep \cite{gong2025figstep}, and our Segment-level Interference.
 These methods do not require access to model parameters; instead, MM-SafetyBench, IDEATOR, and Figstep generate query-relevant images, while our Segment-level Interference generates rephrased text to elicit harmful responses. \ding{183} Universal Adversarial Perturbation (UAP) attacks, comprising Greedy Coordinate Gradient (GCG) \cite{zou2023universal}, its vision-adapted variant GCG-V (proposed in UMK and re-implemented by us), the visual adversarial method VAJM \cite{qi2024visual}, and the multimodal attack UMK \cite{wang2024white}.
-These methods optimize universal text suffixes or adversarial images to trigger consistent misbehavior across diverse inputs. \ding{184} Fine-tuning-based attacks, including pure harmful fine-tuning \cite{qi2024finetuning}, AOA-based fine-tuning \cite{qi2024finetuning}, and our proposed Stealth Fine-Tuning, directly modify model parameters to embed harmful behavior.
+These methods optimize universal text suffixes or adversarial images to trigger consistent misbehavior across diverse inputs. \ding{184} Fine-tuning-based attacks, including AOA-based fine-tuning \cite{qi2024finetuning}, pure bad fine-tuning, \cite{qi2024finetuning}, pure bab with CoT fine-tuning (the CoT is generated by DeepSeek-R1) \cite{qi2024finetuning}, and our proposed Stealth Fine-Tuning, directly modify model parameters to embed harmful behavior.
 All baselines were reproduced using their official implementations.
 Specifically, we generated AdvBench version of poisoned images following MM-SafetyBench and IDEATOR respectively, using Qwen3-VL-4B-Thinking as the victim model.
-For the pure harmful fine-tuning baseline, we utilize an open-source uncensored dataset containing 145 \cite{Huggingface2024} samples.
+For the pure bad fine-tuning baselines, we use an open-source uncensored dataset containing 145 samples~\cite{Huggingface2024}, and for the pure bad fine-tuning with CoT baseline, the reasoning trajectories are generated by DeepSeek-R1 based on the same dataset.